DEMAT Central Team

 Kitt Smith - Administrator

-Kitt is relatively new to the Education sector, she has recently worked for 2 years at the Eastern Leadership Centre (ELC) providing support for School Governance, and then went on to work for the National Governors Association for a short time.
+Kitt joined DEMAT in April 2017 and has worked in the Education sector for the last 4 years., she worked for 2 years at the Eastern Leadership Centre (ELC) providing support for School Governance, and then went on to work for the National Governors Association for a short time.
 Prior to that Kitt has had over 25 years’ experience of administration roles in many industries, among them IT, Financial and public services industries.
 Kitt took a short break some years ago to run a business with her husband where she gained experience in running a company, albeit a small one.

 Melissa Clarke - Administrator